CPPL/EasyGoSquared/README.md

 #EasyGoSquared Plugin

-A simple Joomla plugin that adds the GoSquared analytics scripts to your apges automatically.
+A simple Joomla plugin that adds the GoSquared analytics scripts to your pages automatically.

 ##Basic Usage Steps
   1. Install via the standard Joomla extension manager and enable it.